j5py/j5py/documents/portfolio-en.md

 ### Career Path

-1. Several years of upselling in bars before initial Web Development training
+1. A decade spent refining my Upselling Skills in Bars before my initial training in Web Development
-2. A few years employed in Data Collection followed by an intensive Information Security journey
+1. A few years of experience in Data Collection and Support, followed by an intensive journey in Information Security
-3. Given the amplitude of Penetration Testing studies, focused on Cloud-native Technologies for tangible results
+1. Given the amplitude of Penetration Testing studies, focused on Cloud-native Technologies for tangible results
+    1. Since mid-April 2025, Web Developer for a platform dedicated to IoT Security, an enriching opportunity
+        1. <mark>Starting mid-April 2026, at the end of my 12-month contract, available to contribute effectively to new projects</mark>

 <br />